Sumit-Budhiraja/Sumit-Budhiraja/README.md

 - 🔭 I’m currently working on my Development Skills.
 - 🌱 I’m passionate about Data Structures and Flutter.
 - 👯 I’m looking to collaborate on Flutter, JAVA and Web development Projects.
-- 🤔 I’m looking for help in learning about Web Dev and JavaScript
+- 🤔 I’m looking for help in learning about JavaScript.
 - 💬 Ask me about anything and everything
 - 📫 How to reach me: &nbsp;&nbsp;[![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:sumitbudhiraja46@gmail.com)](mailto:sumitbudhiraja46@gmail.com)
 - ⚡ Fun fact: Jack of all trades , Master of None !